apereo/apereo.github.io/_posts/apereo/2018-03-30-apereo-strategy.md

 Consider reviving the individual membership program.

+Consider ways to price discriminate so that institutions that can pay more do.

 ### 2. Foundation Services & New Ideas

 > 2018 will see a review of key Apereo services to support the community,